ingamedeo/cloudsim-simulations/README.md

 1. Type: git clone https://bitbucket.org/abarag4/amedeo_baragiola_hw1.git
 2. Before running the actual code, you may wish to run tests with “sbt clean compile test”
 3. Run the code: sbt clean compile run

+<b>Note:</b> When you run either of the "sbt clean compile *" commands, you will be prompted to make a choice, please read the following section for more details.

+## Project structure

+In this section the project structure is described.

+#### Simulations

+The following Simulations are provided:
+- Simulation1:

+#### Tests

+The following test classes are provided:
+- Simulation1Test
+- MyBrokerTest

+###### Simulation1Test
+The following methods are tested:
+- createDatacenter: the test checks that the created Datacenter is not null and that it contains the correct number of hosts.
+- createDatacenters: the test checks that upon a recursive call to this method the right number of datacenters is created.
+- createHostImpl: the test checks that upon a recursive call to this method the right number of hosts is created.
+- createVM: the test checks that upon a recursive call to this method the right number of VMs is created.
+- createCloudlet: the test checks that upon a recursive call to this method, the cloudlets created are of the right type and number.

+###### MyBrokerTest
+The following methods are tested:
+- submitMapperList: the test checks that all mappers are actually submitted to the broker and that the CloudLet type (Mapper) is still correct when retrieved.
+- submitReducerList: the test checks that all reducers are actually submitted to the broker - and therefore queued for execution - and that the CloudLet type (Reducer) is still correct when retrieved.
+- processEvent: the test runs a mock simulation with 3 mappers and 1 reducer and tests for the behaviour of the implemented submission policy.
+In particular it is tested that once 3 mappers finish execution, a new reducer is started and ready for execution.

+## Configuration parameters
+The use of hard-coded values is limited in the source code as they limit code re-use and readability; instead a configuration file contains all the configuration parameters for the simulations.
+The configuration file is "application.conf".

+Configuration blocks are identified by curly braces and they can be nested if some configuration options are valid only within a certain context.

+Configuration options for the following entities are provided:
+- Datacenter
+- Host
+- VM
+- Cloudlet

+Those are valid in the context of a certain simulation.

+## Simulated infrastructure

 ## FINISH, remove everything below this line